opencog/opencog/opencog/nlp/microplanning/README.md

 ```
 (use-modules (opencog atom-types))
 (load "../tests/nlp/microplanning/test-atomspace.scm")
+(load "../tests/nlp/microplanning/r2l-atomspace.scm")
 ```

 Before running the example, you need to populate the atomspaces with sample sentences of how you want the final output to look like.
-Some examples would be those in `test-atomspace.scm`.
+Some examples would be those in `test-atomspace.scm` (and `r2l-atomspace.scm` contains the atoms of those sentences generated via `nlp-parse`.)

 After this, you can running microplanning as either: